mborcari/Stock_ETL_microservices/README.md

 **ETL stocks microservices**

-Microservices to get stock historical data from extrenal source, like API or WebScrapy, transformation and return data.
+Microservices to get stock historical data from extrenal source, like API or WebScrapy, transformation and return to stock microservices https://github.com/mborcari/stock_microservices

+Actualy support infomoney and yahoo finance.

 **Stack used:**